bitschmidty/bitcoinops.github.io/_includes/templates/compatibility-page.md

     Does not visually indicate that a received transaction has signaled RBF when viewing the transaction details
   {% when "na" %}{:.feature-neutral}
   - **Does not show transaction details**<br>
     This service does not show transaction details natively.
-Usually this means the service links off to a block explorer for transaction details.
+Usually this means the service links to a block explorer for transaction details.
   {% when "untested" %}{:.feature-neutral}
   - **Not tested**<br>
     We either didn’t test this or could not appropriately determine the results